Here is the first chapter of the new edited version of MHBFY. I hope you enjoy.

 He picked up his chopsticks and began the silent routine of consuming his breakfast meal.
-It was moments like these that he wished he were still traveling with the gang; watching Aang and Toph bickered with one another while Suki reprimanded Sokka for stuffing his face with food without leaving some for the rest.
+It was moments like these that he wished he were still traveling with the Avatar group; watching Aang and Toph bicker with one another while Suki reprimanded Sokka for stuffing his face with food without leaving some for the rest.

-Though he was confused as to why, Zuko most of all missed the way Katara would hand his bowl—full of her simple but delicious cooking—to him while she gave him a radiant smile.
+Though he was confused as to why, Zuko most of all missed the way Katara would hand him his bowl—full of her simple but delicious cooking—while she gave him a radiant smile.

 Brown locks danced in the frosty breeze as Katara watched her young waterbending students with care and pride as they completed their training for the day.
 She smiled at the looks of concentration on their cute, little faces, and laughed softly to herself.

 "Good job, everyone.
 Remember to keep the water flowing gracefully around your form," she instructed as she demonstrated the technique to the children by bending a small stream of water around her.